MagnusThome/RejsaRubberTrac/README.md

 # What you need for a basic working kit

-- Temperature IR-arraysensor: MLX90621 / MLX90641 / MLX90641 / AMG8833 / The MLX90614 one single pixel IR is also supported
+- Temperature IR-arraysensor: MLX90621 / MLX90641 / MLX90641 / AMG8833
+  (the MLX90614 one single pixel IR sensor is also supported)
-- Cpu/bluetooth board: Adafruit BlueFruit nRF52 (has low power consumption) or any ESP32 based board (higher power draw, not best choice to run on battery)
+- Cpu/bluetooth board: Adafruit BlueFruit nRF52 has low power consumption and is the board the project is based on.
+There has been support added for all ESP32 based boards but they have a higher power consumption, so not best choice to run on battery.
+And 3D print casings, daughter board and other bits and pieces on these pages are made with the Adafruit nRF52 board in mind.
 - OPTIONAL: Laser distance sensor: VL53L0XV2
 - OPTIONAL: Rechargable 3,7V Lipo battery (if the main board you get supports this)